HiLM-D: Enhancing MLLMs with Multi-Scale High-Resolution Details for Autonomous Driving: Experiments

-\textbf{The choice of the backbone of HR spatial extractor (HRSE).} In Table~\ref{tab:hrse}, we conduct experiments to analyze the effect of different backbones of HRSE.
-For saving resources, we use the resolution of $400^2$ to train all models in the same setting.
-From the table, we can find that (1) the plain ViT without the vision-specific prior achieves limited performance on detection.
-(2) using the advanced backbones would benefit the detection performance while bringing more memory and computation cost; (3) pre-trained weight would improve the performance.
+\emph{1) Ablation of different backbones:} In Table~\ref{tab:HRES}, we conduct experiments to analyze the effect of different backbones of HRES.
+To save resources, we use the resolution of $400^2$ to train all models in the same setting.
+From the table, we can find that (1) the plain ViT without the vision-specific prior achieves limited performance on detection; (2) using the advanced backbones would benefit the detection performance while bringing more memory and computation costs; (3) pre-trained weight would improve the performance.
 Since the performance gain obtained by the advanced backbones is limited, we use ResNet50 as the backbone for efficiency.

+\emph{2) Effect of multi-scale features:} We conduct an ablation study in Table~\ref{tab:multiscale} to evaluate the impact of multi-scale features, \ie, ${ \mathbf{I}_i }{i=1}^3$ in Section~\ref{Sec:spatialbranch}.
+The results demonstrate that incorporating multi-scale features enhances the detection performance of our model, particularly for medium and small objects.
+For example, utilizing all scales of features, the model achieves $33.5\%$ in IoU$_s$, surpassing the single-scale model by $6.8\%$.
+Furthermore, the additional scale information enables the model to perceive objects of various sizes more effectively, leading to more accurate risk object identification.